trimstray/nginx-admins-handbook/doc/RULES.md

   As for the denying method:

-  > In my opinion, a return 403 (or even a 404, as the [RFC2616 - 10.4.4 403 Forbidden](https://tools.ietf.org/html/rfc2616#section-10.4.4) <sup>[IETF]</sup> suggests for purposes of no information disclosure) is less error prone if you know the resource should under no circumstances be accessed via http, even if "authorized" in a general context.
+  > In my opinion, a return 403 (or even a 404, as the [RFC 2616 - 403 Forbidden](https://tools.ietf.org/html/rfc2616#section-10.4.4) <sup>[IETF]</sup> suggests for purposes of no information disclosure) is less error prone if you know the resource should under no circumstances be accessed via http, even if "authorized" in a general context.

   Note also this: